crawlic-stud/generative_art/README.md

-## Generative art with python and PIL
+## Generative art with python, PIL and Bézier curves
 ***
 Example 1: